usama-365/hackipy/README.md

 > -h,--help        : Show help (Somewhat similar to this)

 #### 3) arp_spoofer.py
 Exploits the weakness of ARP protocol to redirect packet flow between two targets through your machine.
 Makes you MITM (man-in-the-middle).
-Takes IP address of two targets as argument (inputs manually if not provided at all or correctly).
+Takes IP address of two targets as argument (inputs manually if IP's are not provided at all or not provided correctly).
 Starts sending spoof packets to both.
 Restores the ARP table by sending honest responses when stopped to make things normal ASAP.
 Usually used after network_scanner.py on the discovered hosts.
 ```bash
 ./arp_spoofer.py [arguments]
 ```